-Denise Duhamel’s previous book of poetry, Blowout, was a finalist for the National Book Critics Circle Award.
-Her other titles include Ka-Ching!, Two and Two, Queen for a Day: Selected and New Poems, The Star-Spangled Banner, and Kinky.
-Duhamel is a recipient of fellowships from the Guggenhiem Foundation and the National Endowment for the Arts.
-She is professor of English at Florida International University in Miami.
+Denise Duhamel is a distinguished university professor in the MFA program at Florida International University in Miami.
+Her previous books include Scald, Blowout, Ka-Ching!, Two and Two, Queen for a Day: Selected and New Poems, The Star-Spangled Banner, and Kinky.
+She is a recipient of fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

 When her “smart” phone keeps asking her to autocorrect her name to Denise Richards, Denise Duhamel begins a journey that takes on celebrity, sex, reproduction, and religion with her characteristic wit and insight.
 The poems in Scald engage feminism in two ways—committing to and battling with—various principles and beliefs.
 Duhamel wrestles with foremothers and visionaries Shulamith Firestone, Andrea Dworkin, and Mary Daly as well as with pop culture figures such as Helen Reddy, Cyndi Lauper, and Bikini Kill.
 In dialogue with artists and writers such as Catherine Opie, Susan Faludi, and Eve Ensler, Duhamel tries to understand our cultural moment.
 While Duhamel's Scald can burn, she has more importantly taken on the role of the ancient Scandinavian “Skald,” one who pays tribute to heroic deeds.
 In Duhamel's case, her heroes are also heroines.